-^{} Less than 1.0%.
+Less than 1.0%.

 - (1) Except as otherwise required by law, holders of Class A common stock and Class B common vote together as a single class with each share of either class entitled to one vote. - (2) The business address for Messrs.
-Kosloske, McNamee, Hershberger, Avery, Barkett, Gabos, Murley, Telkamp, and Dr. Wang is Health Insurance Innovations, Inc., 15438 N. Florida Ave., Suite 201, Tampa, Florida 33613. - (3) The shares of Mr. Kosloske include 100 shares of Class A common stock granted under the LTIP.
-Mr. Kosloske's shares also consist of 6,772,451 shares of Class B common stock held of record by Health Plan Intermediaries, LLC ("HPI") and 69,216 shares of Class B common stock held by Health Plan Intermediaries Sub, LLC ("HPIS").
-Mr. Kosloske is the primary manager of HPI, and has sole voting and dispositive power over the shares held by HPI.
+Kosloske, Southwell, Hershberger, Avery, Barkett, Gabos, Murley, Telkamp, and Dr. Wang is Health Insurance Innovations, Inc., 15438 N. Florida Ave., Suite 201, Tampa, Florida 33613. - (3) The shares of Mr. Kosloske include 100 shares of Class A common stock granted under the LTIP.
+Mr. Kosloske's shares also consist of 3,802,451 shares of Class B common stock held of record by Health Plan Intermediaries, LLC (" HPI") and 39,216 shares of Class B common stock held by Health Plan Intermediaries Sub, LLC (" HPIS").
+Mr. Kosloske is the primary manager of HPI, and has sole voting and dispositive power over the shares held by HPIS.
 HPI is the sole managing member of HPIS and has sole voting and dispositive power over the shares held by HPIS.
 Mr. Kosloske, by virtue of his control of HPI and HPI's control of HPIS, is deemed to beneficially own all the shares of Class B common stock held of record by each of HPI and HPIS.
 The shares of Class B common stock, together with the Series B Membership Interests of Health Plan Intermediaries Holdings, LLC, our operating subsidiary, are exchangeable, at Mr. Kosloske's election, for equal number of shares of Class A common stock.
 This exchange right is currently effective and has no expiration date.
-The shares of Mr. Kosloske also include 7,183 shares owned by Mr. Kosloske's wife, Lori Kosloske and 26,079 shares owned by Michael W.
+The shares of Mr. Kosloske also include 7,203 shares owned by Mr. Kosloske's wife, Lori Kosloske and 26,079 shares owned by Michael W. Kosloske 2012 Descendants Trust Agreement dated December 7, 2012, Lori Kosloske as Directing Trustee. - (4) The shares for certain of our executive officers and directors include awards of restricted shares of Class A common stock that have not vested as of April 7, 2017, as follows: Mr. Southwell-217,777 shares, Mr. Hershberger-79,935 shares, Messrs.
+Murley, Avery, Barkett, and Gabos- each 15,700 shares.